sathishscripts/dso/docs/requirement/Intro.md

 | NFR2 | The GUI must be responsive and handle user interactions smoothly. |
 | NFR3 | The code should be modular to allow for future enhancements. |
 | NFR4 | The application should run on Linux and IMX8 hardware |
-| NFR5 | Use of Qt 5 or Qt 6 libraries.

 ---

 ## 4. System Architecture